-Many people are confused by the announcement made by the Arias family on 18th Oct 2013 and are waiting for clarity and guidance from them.
+Many people are confused by the announcement made by the family of Jodi Arias on 18th Oct 2013 and are waiting for clarity and guidance from them.
 I have given my views in previous posts concerning the Jodi Arias trial and the way it has been conducted.
 So it was quite a shock to read the announcement asking for donations from members of the public to a trust fund which has been established solely for the purpose of paying for “imminent appellate proceedings” .

 The announcement was made:

 - on a Facebook page ‘Susan.
 D. Halterman’ who I am reliably informed is Jodi’s Aunt although there is no information about her on the page.
 Nor is there a way to post comments that I can see; only likes or shares.

 - on the website called Jodi’s Page where there is no facility for comment or contact and